 Section2 Indemnification

-The Union shall indemnify and save the Employer harmless against any and all claims, demands, suits or other forms of liability that may arise out of or by reason of any action taken by the Employer for the purpose of complying with any provisions of this Article, . .
+The Union shall indemnify and save the Employer harmless against any and all claims, demands, suits or other forms of liability that may arise out of or by reason of any action taken by the Employer for the purpose of complying with any provisions of this Article, so long as the employer does not initiate such action.
 If an incorrect deduction is made, the Union shall refund any such amount directly to the involved police officer.

+Section 3.
+Revocation (New)

+An employee covered by this Agreement may revoke a previously executed dues authorization, the requirements for which are determined by the Union.
+All dues authorization revocations shall be transmitted to the Sheriff/Designee no later than five (5) days after receipt by the Union.

 ARTICLE - 4 MANAGEMENT RIGHTS